dcdenison/OLED/README.md

 brainybitssketch2.ino

-Got a few running.
+We got a few running, and then got distracted.

+5. To get it restarted, I tried to get one running with the U8G libary.
+Got it working.

-Just for research, I got 1 running using the U8G library.
-I tried to get one going with the U8G*2* library, but wasn't able to get it going.
+I tried to get one going with the U8G*2* library, recommended by the creator (the new version 2) but wasn't able to get it going.

-But here's the U8G library one (above):
+But here's the U8G library one (above), which works:

 HelloWorld-OLED-u8g.ino

+NEXT STEPS:

+1. See if we can add more workable OLEDs to the "brainy-bits" multiplexer.

+2. Try out U8G version 2, to see if we can get that running.

+3. Maybe compare the Adafruit library and the U8G library.

+4. Sort out my motley collection of OLEDs.

+Goal: Learn about OLEDs, and turn it into a workshop!